ArashPartow/exprtk/readme.txt

   6. The symbol_table instance is in an invalid state

+A further property of symbol tables is that they can be classified  at instantiation as either being  mutable (by default) or  immutable.
+The following  demonstrates  construction  of  an  immutable  symbol table
+instance:

+  symbol_table_t immutable_symbol_table
+     (symbol_table_t::symtab_mutability_type::e_immutable);

+When a symbol table, that has been constructed as  being immutable, is registered with an expression, any statements in the expression string that modify  the variables  that are  managed by  the immutable symbol table will result in a compilation error.
+The operations that  trigger the mutability constraint are the following assignment operators:

+  1. Assignment:       :=
+  2. Assign operation: +=, -=, *=, /= , %=

+The  main reason  for this  functionality is  that, one  may want  the immutability properties that come with constness of a variable such as scalars, vectors  and strings,  but not  necessarily the  accompanying compile time  const-folding optimisations,  that would  result in  the value of  the variables  being retrieved  only once  at compile  time, causing  external updates  to the  variables to  not be  part of  the expression evaluation.

+   symbol_table_t immutable_symbol_table
+      (symbol_table_t::symtab_mutability_type::e_immutable);

+   T x = 0.0;

+   const std::string expression_str = "x + (y + y)";

+   immutable_symbol_table.add_variable("x" , x    );
+   immutable_symbol_table.add_constant("y" , 123.0);

+   expression_t expression;
+   expression.register_symbol_table(immutabile_symbol_table);

+   parser_t parser;
+   parser.compile(expression_str, expression)

+   for (; x < 10.0; ++x)
+   {
+      const auto expected_value = x + (123.0 + 123.0);
+      const auto result_value   = expression.value();
+      assert(expression.value() !=  expected_value);
+   }

+In the above example,  there are two variables  X and Y. Where  Y is a constant and X is a normal variable.
+Both are registered with a symbol table that is immutable.
+The  expression when compiled will result  in the "(y + y)" part being  const-folded at compile time to the  literal value of 246.
+Whereas  the current value of  X, being updated via  the for-loop, externally to  the expression and  the symbol table  will be available to the expression upon each evaluation.

 (2) Expression
 A structure that holds an Abstract Syntax Tree or AST for a  specified expression and is used to evaluate said expression.
 Evaluation of  the